Drug & Alcohol Rehab Banbury

 - You may need to attend several centres for treatment instead of just one.

-- You may not be referred for rehab treatment, even after a lengthy waiting period.
+- You may not be referred for the rehab treatment, even after a lengthy waiting period.

 - Treatment will usually be on an out-patient basis, with lower success rates, than residential rehab.